yshavit/llm-notes/book/03-The-LLM/01-overview-of-llms.md

 (parameter-vs-activation)=
 hyperparameter
 : A value decided by a human as part of the model's design, which basically determines the structure of the model.
-This includes how many hidden layers the neural network has, or the dimensionality of the input embeddings.
+This includes how many hidden layers the feedforward network has, or the dimensionality of the input embeddings.
 (It's fine if you don't yet know what a hidden layer or input embedding is!)

 learned parameter
 : A value that's part of the LLM's model: it's learned during training, but then is unchanged when the model's actually used.
 This is what the model knows about language in general.